curtisalexander/readstat-rs/README.md

 cargo build
 ```

-#### Windows
+### Windows
-Building on Windows requires [LLVM](https://releases.llvm.org/download.html) be downloaded and installed.
+Building on Windows requires [LLVM](https://releases.llvm.org/download.html) and [Visual Studio C++ Build tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/) be downloaded and installed.

 In addition, the path to `libclang` needs to be set in the environment variable `LIBCLANG_PATH`.
 If `LIBCLANG_PATH` is not set then the [readstat-sys build script](https://github.com/curtisalexander/readstat-rs/blob/main/readstat-sys/build.rs) assumes the needed path to be `C:\Program Files\LLVM\lib`.

 For details see the following.
 - [Check for `LIBCLANG_PATH`](https://github.com/curtisalexander/readstat-rs/blob/main/crates/readstat-sys/build.rs#L78-L82)